techidaily/site-win11-tips/source/_posts/cybersecurity-insight-key-windows-activities-that-could-conceal-threats.md

  If the file is hijacked, you may notice problems during the startup and shutdown of your PC.
 Look for the real Services.exe file in the**System32** folder.
 If it is located anywhere else, such as in**C:\\Windows\\ConnectionStatus** , the file could be a virus.

  The processes mentioned here are essential to the smooth running of Windows.
-But not all are, and many non-essential[processes can even be closed to help with performance](https://www.makeuseof.com/windows-processes-end-safely-performance/) .
+But not all are, and many non-essential [processes can even be closed to help with performance](https://www.makeuseof.com/windows-processes-end-safely-performance/) .

 ## 7\.
 Spoolsv.exe